I Tried Shopify Rollouts. It's Not Ready Yet

 Should you cancel Convert or VWO?

-If you’re paying for Convert or VWO and the only thing you use them for is splitting theme traffic 50/50 on the homepage, yeah, you could probably cancel and use Rollouts.
+If you’re paying for a testing tool and the only thing you use it for is splitting theme traffic 50/50 on the homepage, yeah, you could probably cancel and use Rollouts.
 Most stores I’ve seen using Convert use about 5% of what it does.
 They’re paying for features they never touch.

 Don’t cancel your testing tool the day Rollouts shows up in your admin.
 That’s what Shopify is hoping you’ll do, and what every “Rollouts replaces VWO” agency post is trying to sell you on.
 It’s premature.

-Want help figuring out whether Rollouts is enough for your store, or whether you need to keep paying for Convert?
+Want help figuring out whether Rollouts is enough for your store, or whether you need to keep paying for a dedicated tool?
 Book a Shopify CRO Audit.
 I’ll look at what you’re actually testing and tell you what fits.

 Get new posts in your inbox